 Different Types of Hernias

-A hernia can be determined based on a place if develop in the body.
+A hernia can be determined based on the place it develops in the body.

 Inguinal hernia